RPasecky/Python-production-template/docs/faq.md

     version
     The starting version number of the package.

-    use_mypy
+    docstrings_style
+    one of `google, numpy, pep257`.
+It's required by flake8-docstrings. use_mypy
     If use mypy for static type check in pre-commit hooks and tox.

     install_precommit_hooks
     If you choose yes, then cookiecutter will install pre-commit hooks for you.

-    docstrings_style
-    one of `google, numpy, pep257`.
-It's required by flake8-docstrings.

     ## Options

     The following package configuration options set up different features for your project.

+    install_precommit_hooks
+    Add checks to run with each git commit.
+Examples include linting and pytest.

+    activate_conda_env
+    Decides whether the application should activate conda for the user on project creation.

     command_line_interface
     Whether to create a console script using Python Click.
 Console script